 Before this happens, they have to prepare the queen for the flight, which involves restricting her primary activity, laying eggs.
 This allows her size to shrink a little, and her wings will be able to manage her weight.

 By the time you start to notice swarm cells, these preparations have already begun, making migration of the old queen natural.
-Once you find her, either confine her or make sure you keep an eye on her whereabouts.
+Once you find her, it is best to confine her.
+Make sure you keep an eye on your caged queen from time to time.

 3. Stock the Nuc or Hive With the Next Generation